 Chances are you know someone who has been diagnosed with breast cancer.
 Just check out these facts from the National Breast Cancer Foundation – they are scary!

 Yes, that says 1 in 8 women.
 How many women do you have in your group of family and friends?
 This is something that all women need to be aware of.
 These facts actually reflect that things are getting better!
 More women are surviving because of early detection and increased awareness.
-Make sure you are aware!
+Be aware, then share!

 So what exactly should you know?
 Here is a good start. . . . .